rstacruz/vim-from-scratch/README.md

 ### More plugins

-Apart from these plugins, feel free to add them.
 Here are some more that I can recommend to almost every developer:

 - [**fzf**](https://github.com/junegunn/fzf) is a very fast file picker.
 I recommend this over alternatives like ctrlp.vim.